Brayan-22/Testing-web-api/README.md

-# Using-Jmeter
+# Testing in web api services
-This repository contains basic projects to learn how to use Jmeter for heavy load testing in web services
+This repository contains basic projects to learn how to use Postman and Jmeter for heavy load testing in web services